 Interior Plumbing and Electrical Systems

-Home inspections are obligated to verify that the interior water supply is functional.
-This includes an inspection of the faucets, fixtures and water heating equipment to make sure that it functions according to minimum standards set out by the American Society of Home Inspectors.
+Home inspections are obligated to verify that the interior water supply and water pressure are functional and free of problems.
+This includes an inspection of the faucets, fixtures, and water heater to make sure that it functions according to minimum standards set out by the American Society of Home Inspectors.

 When buying a home, you need to be sure that the roof is in good condition.
 To the untrained eye, it is often difficult to detect issues with a roof, but you should be aware that replacing sections, surfaces or an entire roof can represent a significant outlay once you have acquired the property.